mattludwigs/johnny-cache/README.md

 ## To Run the Node Client

 First, you will need node installed if you wanted to run.
-From the Johnny Cache directory type:
+While, Johnny is running and from the Johnny Cache directory type:

 ```
 $ node ./example-client.js
 ```

-This will set up a test DB in the Johnny Cache server, and save two records, and then query that namespace.
+This will set up a test namespace in the Johnny Cache server, and save two records, and then query that namespace.
 You just have to watch the terminal to see what gets printed out.

 ## Road Map